KKoovalsky/PortableBitfields/README.md

+# Note - Contributing Upstream

+Formatting and several additional CMake files have been added since forking this repository.
+When making changes that may be contributed upstream, these changes should not be included in the pull request.

+The v1.0.0 tag was created on the origional commit from the fork.
+The recommended development process is as follows:

+ - Check out v1.0.0
+ - Create a new branch
+ - Pull any upstream changes from the upstream repo (if they exist)
+ - Do development work
+ - Submit a PR request to upstream repo
+ - Pull .clang-format from main into branch
+ - Ensure that all formatting is correct to the .clang-format specification
+ - Merge into main

 # Portable Bitfields C++ library

 This is a C++17 cross-platform bitfields header-only library, with defined behaviour, in the contrary to the standard.